 Select 12 credits to reach a total of 90 credits.
 Elective courses should be selected based on major and transfer institution.
 See your advisor for suggestions.
+No more than 5 credits in this category may be from courses that are not listed under the Communication, Quantitative/Symbolic Reasoning, Humanities, Social Sciences, or General Distribution Courses sections of the Approved Distibution Course List.
 The following courses are highly recommended as electives: